Chandni-bhatia/Exit_Test/README.md

 # Exit_Test
-The Automation Test that is Testing the API Demos Application Functionality.
+The Automation Test that is Testing the API Demos Application Functionalities.